Josh-Oleary/Josh-Oleary/README.md

 ### Hello World!
 I am a full-stack JavaScript developer from North Carolina

+### Experience
+- Currently a Software Engineer for a fintech startup, Squirl Financial
-- Currently the lead developer for a Canadian non-profit promoting avalanche safety education
+- Lead developer for non-profit organization
-- Learning React to move into MERN stack
+- Freelancer for shopify development group
+-
 <br>

 ## Connect with me